• Contact us

 Yachimata Local Self-Reliance Support Council Advisor/Executive Committee Member

-At university, try to actively interact with a variety of people and not only understand them, but also try to make them understand you.
-What I learned from that experience should be a treasure for the rest of my life.
+In college, try to actively engage with a wide variety of people—not only to understand them, but also to help them understand you.
+What you learn from these experiences will surely become a treasure you’ll cherish for a lifetime.